Search WSPS.CA

 What is a Hazard Assessment?

-A hazard is any practice, behaviour, substance, condition, or combination of these that can cause injury or illness to people, or damage to property.
-An assessment is the process of identifying hazards so they can be eliminated or controlled.
+A hazard is any substance, condition, practice, behaviour, or combination of these that can cause injury or illness to people, or damage to property.

 Learn More